Danrodriguez97/homework2/README.md

 cs361 >
 ```
 ### Turn in
 * An autograder will be implemented on gradescope.
-Part 1 will be due 16-Feb @ Noon.
+Part 1 will be due 17-Feb @ 11:00PM.
 * Submit all files needed to run your program, and a make file.
 The make file should build your entire project using ```make all```
 * Your executable should be called 361shell
 * _Projects that fail to comply with the above will not be graded._